Gross profit explained in simple terms

 Accounting also includes the income statement, also referred to as the profit and loss account.
 The calculation of profit is a key indicator to find out how commercially successful your company is.
 A simplified example of an income statement:

-Third level income statement example en
+third level income statement example en

 A distinction must be made between the single-step income statement and the multi-step income statement.
 In the bexio business software, your income statement is presented in 5 steps.